 The CHSPE exam is available only in California.
 It includes two test sections: Mathematics and English Language Arts.

 To receive a Certificate of Proficiency, students need to pass both sections.
 The CHSPE questions are all in the multiple-choice, paper-based format except for the essay section.

 Students can pass the CHSPE exam and still attend high school.

-To pass the GED test, a student needs to pass four subject tests: Math, Language Arts, Science, and Social Studies.
-The GED test has a computer-only format.
+To pass the GED test, a student needs to pass four subject tests that measure knowledge in the academic fields of

 So, these are the main differences, but keep reading; there is more to the story.